-British photographer Janette Beckman began her career at the dawn of punk rock working for publications such as The Face and Melody Maker.
+British-born photographer Janette Beckman began her career at the dawn of punk rock working for publications such as The Face and Melody Maker.
 She shot bands from The Clash to Boy George as well as three Police album covers and documented the youth culture of the era.